DamoM73/turtle_vid_tute/lesson_2.md

 ### Iteration

-If you look closely at the code you will notice that there is a lot of repetition.
+If you look at the code you will notice that there is a lot of repetition.

 ```python
 # our itreation program